mansisomani01/Hate-Speech-Classification/README.md

 # Data Description
 For our study on abusive text detection in Hindi, we leveraged a dataset containing a collection of comments in the Hindi language.
-These comments were manually labeled as either ”abusive” (0) or ”non-abusive” (1) based on their content.
 The dataset comprises approximately 20,000 comments, providing a substantial corpus for training and evaluating our models.
 The comments were sourced from various online platforms, ensuring a diverse representation of language usage and contexts.
 The dataset can be downloaded from given link.

 # Label Distribution
-0 - Abusive
+- 0 - Abusive
-1 - Non-Abusive
+- 1 - Non-Abusive

 # Models
 Models like KNN, LSTM and BERT are used here.